ac-willeke/trekroner-docs/docs/source/methods/02_support_tools/README.rst

 crown geometry from the ALS data and auxiliary spatial datasets following the workflow by *Cimburova and Barton (2020).*

-2. **i-Tree Eco Extrapolation:** extrapolating the outputs from i-Tree Eco analysis to all trees in the study area.

-The repository is applied on the Norwegian municipalities: *Bærum, Bodø, Kristiansand* and *Oslo.*

 Installation
 ------------
 .. toctree::